lyubogankov/adventofcode2022/README.md

 - **Have fun!**  I used Python, a language with which I'm already comfortable, so that I could focus on higher-level solution aspects like extensibility, algorithms and data structures without the friction of worrying about syntax.

-- **Write extensible solutions**  After completing the first several puzzles, I began noticing that each puzzle's two parts were somehow related.
+- **Write extensible solutions:**  After completing the first several puzzles, I began noticing that each puzzle's two parts were somehow related.
     - My goal from Day 05 onwards was to implement one solution that can answer both parts of the puzzle with as much shared code as possible.
 This usually involves refactoring once I finish part one and read over the second part's puzzle description.
     - From Day 10 onwards, I began trying to predict which elements could change from parts one -> two.
 I write a list of what might change and try to write my code such that these changes won't be painful to make.
 While I haven't correctly guessed the change yet, this has been a useful thought exercise and has resulted in more modular code!

-- **Practice writing unit tests**  I've been strongly advised by two different mentors to write unit tests for my code.
+- **Practice writing unit tests:**  I've been strongly advised by two different mentors to write unit tests for my code.
 As the puzzles became more complicated, matching my solution's console printout to the worked example became time-consuming.
     - Starting with Day 09, I have begun implementing unit tests that directly leverage the problem description's worked example printouts ([example](#unit-testing)), which has sped up my problem solving and gives me assurance that I'm on the right track.

 ## I'm particularly proud of several solutions!